-Consider the following items when establishing a sensory-friendly environment.
-They may improve a child’s ability to feel safe, participate in play, and enhance learning.
+Consider the following ideas when establishing a sensory room.
+A sensory-friendly room may improve a child’s ability to feel safe, participate in play, and enhance learning.

 Natural light is always the best choice.
-In most commercial buildings, florescent lighting is used.
-With its constant flickering, it can be visually over-stimulating.
-If you have many florescents, try covering a few with a draping fabric to diffuse the sensation.
-If there are many windows, try to cut down the distraction by using sheer panels to allow light and decrease visual intensity while still allowing light in.
+In most commercial buildings, fluorescent lighting is used.
+With its constant flickering, fluorescent lights it can be visually over-stimulating.
+If you have many fluorescents, try covering a few with a draping fabric to diffuse the sensation.
+If there are many windows, try to cut down the distraction by using sheer panels to decrease visual intensity while still allowing light in.
 Some kids may insist on wearing their hats outside of the home to block out the intensity of the lights.

-The colors used on the walls can set the tone for alertness or calmness.
+The colors used on the walls of a sensory room can set the tone for alertness or calmness.
 Think about what you are looking for in particular environments.
 Alerting colors such as red, orange or yellow may be useful in an active area, though be careful not to use too much color.
 Earthy, neutral tones are best for keeping over-stimulation to a minimum.
 Accents of blue, green, or purple can help set the tone for calmness.
 Be careful how many different colors are used on the walls with pictures and projects as this may not be sensor-friendly for a child.

-Calm, soothing environments are always better for attention then loud ones.
+A calm, soothing sensory-friendly room is always better for attention than loud ones.
 For a child sensitive to noise, a busy loud room can be a nightmare.
-Be aware of the child who retreats during transitions, screams at an unexpected sound, or is constantly covering his ears instead of participating.
-The intensity is real to him.
+Be aware of the child who retreats during transitions, screams at an unexpected sound, or is constantly covering their ears instead of participating.
+The intensity is real to them.
 Sound-/noise-canceling headphones and/or a quiet corner to retreat to can help with calming and regulating.

-Visual clutter can be a challenge for a child who has difficulty processing his environment.
-It also presents a challenge when attempting to maneuver his body in a given space with too many objects.
-Balance and visual system are closely related in a sensor-friendly room.
+Visual clutter can be a challenge for a child who has difficulty processing their environment.
+It also presents a challenge when attempting to maneuver their body in a given space with too many objects.
+Balance and visual systems are closely related in a sensor-friendly room.
 You may see a child not even attempt to participate when there are too many stimulating obstacles.
 For some children, the more visual stimulation there is, the more difficult it is to fix their eyes on the functional task before them.

 As adults, we use items to help us regulate throughout our day, including sipping on a cup of coffee, fidgeting with a pen while listening to a lecture, or bouncing our leg to help us maintain our position and attention.
-Look at your child in his functional setting.
-Instead of seeing his behavior as negative and willful, look at what may be difficult for them.
+Look at your child in their functional setting.
+Instead of seeing their behavior as negative and willful, look at what may be difficult for them.
 Consider some of our ideas in a sensory room, and determine what they may need in order to process and regulate for functional success.